aplteam/Tatin/docs/FirstStepsWithTatin.md

 Of course it could be anything required by the package.

+A> ### Regarding Assets
+A>
+A> Note that assets are to be consumed, meaning that a package _**must not**_ write to the assets folder.
+A>
+A> Among several reasons for this one stands out: in cases a package is loaded and caching in on (the default) then the asset folder is shared by all projects/people who also loaded that package.

 ### Getting a package into the workspace

 From the perspective of the application "Foo" all packages are dependencies.
 Therefore one must issue this command: